What to bring to a photo tour?

 Travel to Japan as an example, space it’s one of the biggest problems.
 So it will be helpful to reduce the space as much as possible if you are thinking to move by train around the country.
 If you travel by car, you not will have this problem, and then you can increase the size and weight of your bag.

 Another important thing, even the most important, choose a camera bag that is safe for your equipment.
-You not will want that small movement, crash your lenses, or a small rain cause that all your equipment get humidity.
+You not will want that small movement, crash your lenses, or a small rain cause all your equipment gets humidity.
 So choose a bag according to your equipment, but also that is safe for that.

 Our recommendation: Neewer Camera Case Waterproof Shockproof

 Optional Photography Equipment

 We don’t speak here about bringing flashes, photo travel (usually) it’s to photograph landscapes, lifestyle, architecture… But there is an important moment where a small lantern will be so useful: night photography.

 If you go to Russian Lapland or Iceland and go out to photograph northern lights you will need a light.
 A headlamp will be your best friend to walk to the best spots & also to set up your camera.
 The most powerful lights are a perfect complement to pose in photographs with the Milky Way or just the stars.

 Recommendation: Vont Spark LED Headlamp Flashlight (2 PACK)

 Also, when you will be sleeping in tents, a light will be a must.
 For better movements during the night in the middle of a mountain or the desert we suggest you a lantern.

 Recommendation: GearLight LED Tactical Flashlight S1000 [2 PACK]